-Having reached this stage of maturity in the policy management (see scheme 1 again) a mayor problem did arise: after all the work done in the six focus groups it appeared that an overview of all measures and actions was completely missing.
+Having reached this stage of maturity in the policy management (see scheme 1 again) a major problem did arise: after all the work done in the six focus groups it appeared that an overview of all measures and actions was completely missing.
 The people in one focus group could not relate to the measures taken within other focus groups.
 Somehow the general picture had evaporated.
 Every one was now aware that a crime and insecurity problem existed (see stage 'break through' in scheme 1).
 Several focus groups within one region had come up with good ideas on how to connect measures, which were already taken to new measures, but the general picture for all the focus groups together was just not there.

 This problem had to do with the lack of an overall organisation.
-There still was no project leader or - coordinator.
-There was only the public private 'Amsterdam Partnership for Safety and Security on Schools'.
-A partnership including the city of Amsterdam, the schools (organised in three regions each having a regional project coordinator) and three firms/institutes.
+There still was no project leader or co-ordinator.
+There was only the public/private 'Amsterdam Partnership for Safety and Security on Schools', a partnership including the city of Amsterdam, the schools (organised in three regions each having a regional project co-ordinator) and three firms/institutes.
 It was decided to install one project leader elected by the schools.
 Furthermore the firms/institutes stepped a bit back.
-They had helped to launch this break through of a coordinated multi agency approach and they had done the first steps (analysis, start of cooperation) but now their position had to be a more modest one.
-From now on the cooperating schools had to set up their own management of the whole policy.
-A management (see scheme 1) which had to design their own safety and security policy.
-Hence the firms/institutes retreated again on a more natural role: the supply of training courses, policy advice, research and secretarial labour.
+They had helped to launch this break through of a co-ordinated multi agency approach and they had done the first steps (analysis, start of co-operation) but now their position had to be a more modest one.
+From now on the co-operating schools had to set up their own management of the whole policy.
+A management (see scheme 1), which had to design their own safety and security policy.